tombrille/svelteplot/src/routes/getting-started/+page.md

 </Plot>
 ```

+## Use SveltePlot in Svelte 4

+Unfortunately, SveltePlot is not compatible with Svelte 4 projects due to it's heavy use of [runes](https://svelte-5-preview.vercel.app/docs/runes).
+However, upgrading your project to Svelte 5 should be relatively easy since it is mostly backwards compatible.
+This means that the majority of your existing code should work without major modifications.

+To upgrade to Svelte 5, you can follow the official [Svelte documentation](https://svelte-5-preview.vercel.app/docs/introduction) on how to upgrade your project.

 ## Use SveltePlot in vanilla HTML

-The core idea of SveltePlot is to be used inside Svelte applications.
-Svelte being Svelte, nothing is stopping you from pre-compiling your visualization code (including the Svelte runtime) as a standalone JavaScript bundle and embedding it anywhere you want.
+The core idea of SveltePlot is to be used inside Svelte applications, but Svelte being Svelte, nothing is stopping you from pre-compiling your visualization code (including the Svelte runtime) as a standalone JavaScript bundle and embedding it anywhere you want.

 All you need for this is to clone this starter repo (TODO) and run `npm run build`.